MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 # Network considerations for Azure VMware Solution dual-region deployments using Secure Virtual WAN Hub with Routing-Intent

 This article describes the best practices for connectivity, traffic flows, and high availability of dual-region Azure VMWare Solution when using Azure Secure Virtual WAN with Routing Intent.
 This article breaks down Virtual WAN with Routing Intent topology from the perspective of Azure VMWare Solution private clouds, On-premise sites, and Azure native.
-How to implement and configure Secure Virtual WAN with Routing Intent is out of the scope and will not be discussed in this document.
+The implementation and configuration of Secure Virtual WAN with Routing Intent are beyond the scope and are not discussed in this document.

 The document assumes readers have a basic understanding of Virtual WAN and Secure Virtual WAN with Routing Intent.